 I am not really a fan of having to purchase insurance, and I really consider it a “necessary evil” to be protected and stay within the amazon guidelines.
 I would be even less of a fan of being on the hook for hundreds of thousands of dollars (completely hypothetical numbers) if someone was to get seriously injured and win a lawsuit against me for a product I sold them.
 Again, not sure what the odds are, but in this case I am going to err on the side of caution and get the insurance.

-So, what does this insurance cost?
+So, what does amazon seller insurance cost?
 The cost will vary depending on your level of sales volume, as it is largely product liability insurance.
 So, the more you sell, the more potential liability you have, and the higher your insurance costs will be.
 They asked me the question how much do you estimate your sales will be in the next 365 days?
 I answered with $400,000 and this resulted in me receiving a monthly insurance quote of $106 per month.
 I really don’t have a basis for comparison and this seemed semi-reasonable to me so I accepted the quote and went through with obtaining the insurance.

 I obtained this insurance through a Wells Fargo business insurance agent.
 He has provided insurance for other FBA sellers as well and knew exactly what was needed so he was able to get me setup in about 30 minutes.
 It was a relatively painless process (except for of course that I will be paying an additional $1272 per year related to my business).